-But what if I told you it wasn’t?
-I promise that it’s actually not as daunting as you first think – there are plenty of ways you can put the feelers out and attract some new mates.
+But what if we told you it wasn’t?
+We promise that it’s actually not as daunting as you first think – there are plenty of ways you can put the feelers out and attract some new mates.

 From taking a guided walking tour or joining a fitness class to using BFF apps to connect with others, these are my favourite ways to meet new people in London.

 Use BFF Apps

 Using apps just for dating is so 2019.
 Bumble BFF takes away all the stress of making new friends, allowing you to swipe your way through a number of profiles to see who you think you would be totes compatible with.

 For new mums, Peanut is a great app that works in a similar way, allowing you to connect with other new mums, seek advice and support, and organise playdates and coffee catch-ups.